Blog

 cloned_

-parts are generally safe to delete once you’re sure the replica has successfully synced and the data is consistent across the cluster.
-They are essentially superseded copies.
+• Action: clone_ parts are generally safe to delete once the replica is fully synced and consistent.

 noquorum_